This article has links to products and services we love, which we may make commission from.

 This stretch of road in the Old Town goes all the way from the Scottish Parliament and Holyrood Palace to the famous Edinburgh Castle.

-At night, you will find its many bars and restaurants bustling with visitors and locals.
+At night, you will find its many pubs, bars, and restaurants buzzing with visitors and locals.

-And, during Festival season, the Royal Mile plays host to large crowds gathering to watch street performers.
+During festival season, the Royal Mile hosts large crowds gathering to watch street performers.

 You’ll be hard pushed not to find a pub that you’ll want to stop off at on the way for a whisky, beer, or two!